tutors-sdk/tutors/README.md

 All contributors are eligible to earn a [Holopin](https://holopin.io) - a digital badge that represents your contributions to the project.
 These badges evolve the more contributions you make to the project!

+Every time you open a PR that is accepted, you will be assigned holobytes.
+Collect these holobytes to see your owl evolve!

 # Sponsors

 This project is powered by [Netlify Open Source](https://www.netlify.com/open-source/).